 |OM 523||Inventory Management||3|

-The concept for this track is to offer an Operations Management master's degree that combines the prescriptive modeling and analytical skills arising from the OM program with the data management and data mining skills from the SAS-UA Data Mining certification program offered in the Statistics program.
+The Operations Management (with Decision Analytics Track) master's degree combines the prescriptive modeling and analytical skills obtained from the Operations Management program with the data management and data mining skills gained from the SAS-UA Data Mining certification program offered in the Statistics program.

-This track will consist of 10 courses: five from Operations Management, four from Statistics, and one from either Statistics or Management Information Systems.
+This option consists of 10 courses overall: five from Operations Management and five from Statistics.
 These 10 courses are organized as follows: